Misplaced modifiers in English

 Correction: My friend Monu left a wristwatch imported from Germany at my house.

 The misplaced modifier (smoking cigarettes quietly) seems to be modifying the noun phrase: my phone.
 Can my phone smoke cigarettes?
 No, right?
-The modifier is actually modifying the noun ‘boys‘.
+The modifier actually modifies the noun ‘boys‘.

 As a reader, it seems that he almost ruined their lives.
 But the word ‘nearly’ is misplaced and intends to modify the noun phrase ‘2000 students’.
 In the mind of the writer, the meaning of this sentence is perfectly clear.